legodps/arc-article-pipeline/readme.md

 * `conda_environment_name`: as part of the setup of the ARC-Solver project, you need to create a conda environment, much like a python environment.
 This must be set to the name of the conda environment you created as part of that setup.
+* `tqa_directory`: the filepath to where the TQA dataset file is used to load in TQA articles.
+This has been separated from the `question_directory` property since you may want to use questions not from the TQA but still use the articles.
+If you omit this property, it will not look to insert TQA articles

 ### Properties you probably shouldn't change
 * `benchmark_set_directory`: the filepath where questions sets should be saved to.
 DO NOT NAME IT TO ANY EXISTING